-“I suppose the bottom line that we discussed with the group is to never stop learning.”
+“I suppose the bottom line we discussed with the group is never to stop learning.”

 “These last several years have been a wild ride for so many people, but one of the most impacted groups continues to be students,” says Cuscino.
 “Where are they going to work?
 How can you market creativity?
 Will my job still be relevant in 5 years?

-“These are important questions, and understandable ones considering the shape of the economy.
-But hopefully Zach and I were able to pull back the agency doors a bit and show these students some ways to succeed.”
+“These are important and understandable questions considering the economy's shape.
+But hopefully, Zach and I were able to pull back the agency doors a bit and show these students some ways to succeed.”

 About HypeLife Brands

-HypeLife Brands is the leading branding and marketing agency focused on helping brands engage the youth market, specifically Generation Y and Millennials.
+Founded in 2001, HypeLife Brands is the leading branding and marketing agency focused on helping brands engage Millennials.
 Key client industries include apparel and streetwear, musicians and recording artists, entertainment and extreme sports.
-Founded in 2001, the agency has offices in three timezones: Los Angeles, Kansas City and New York City.
-HypeLife Brands can be found at http://www.hypelifebrands.com/.